kingdave4/My-Portfolio/content/Blog/AzureDataLakeBlog.md

 - **Modular Terraform**: Dividing resources into modules made it possible to reuse configurations and made it simpler to comprehend the outputs of `terraform plan`.
 - **Local Debugging**: Locally running the function using mock secrets enabled rapid iteration prior to publishing to Azure.

-I left most of the code samples in the repository—please feel free to go through `main.tf`, `variables.tf`, and the Python files if you prefer to see complete samples.
+I left most of the code samples in the repository please feel free to go through `main.tf`, `variables.tf`, and the Python files if you prefer to see complete samples.

 ---